hermannhueck/MusicService/README.md

 Work is in progress.
 I'll add more projects depending on the time I can spare to implement them.
 No promises.
 No time lines.
 This is just a fun job.

+Note: There is a README in each project directory.

 Hermann Hueck